-I graduated from Complutense University of Madrid with a background in Psychology and Neuroscience.
-I am a PhD student under the supervision of Prof. Ute Habel, and my research project will study the neural intra- and inter- brain underpinnings of aggression and conflict using fMRI hyperscanning.
+I graduated from the Complutense University of Madrid with a background in Psychology and Neuroscience.
+I am a PhD student under the supervision of Jun.
+Prof. Lisa Wagels and Prof. Ute Habel, and my research project will study the intra- and inter-brain underpinnings of cooperation, aggression and dominance in siblings using fMRI hyperscanning.

 I have a joint-master’s degree in Clinical Linguistics from the University of Groningen, University of Eastern Finland and the University of Potsdam.
 After graduating, my interest in neuroscience and psychology grew, which led me to pursue a second master’s degree in Psychology from the Heinrich Heine University in Düsseldorf.
 In my PhD project under the supervision of Prof. Dr. Dr. Danilo Bzdok, I investigate complex social variables using a recentlyavailable social brain atlas that provides topographical definitions of 36 brain regions consistentlyimplicated in social and affective processes.
 Extracted brain volumes will be looked at with data madeavailable through the UK BioBank, one of the largest medical databases currently available.
 Areas ofspecialized interest are hemispheric asymmetry, gender, age and the combination of changes across thelifespan and major phenotypical aspects with other social variables.
 These multivariate brain-behaviorassociations will be charted and tested for extrapolation at the population level using Bayesianhierarchical approaches for multilevel modeling of structured variables and generalized additive modelsfor complicated nonlinear relationships.
 Combining a recently emerged rich data resource and advanceddata analytics, our work may open a new window into the brain basis underlying human socialinteraction.